Kingdutch/alexandervarwijk.com/content/blog/2020-03-29-mindset-for-reasonreact-components.md

 date: 2020-03-31T18:50:57.197Z
 description: >-
   Moving from React in JavaScript to ReasonML can be quite challenging.
-Figuring out how to move your existing code patterns from JavaScript to a string type-system takes some time.
+Figuring out how to move your existing code patterns from JavaScript to a strong type-system takes some time.
 In this article we'll explore how to translate a common component extension pattern.
 featuredImage: /images/blog/always-room-to-grow-grafitti-on-shed.jpg